Thalzamar/NCOUTO/README.md

 Download the Repository as .zip and place the recource and script folders in your Minecraft instance.

-This uses the ContentTweaker integration of Nuclearcraft: Overhauled to add 32 new Turbine Coils, 6 new Rotor-Blades and 2 new Stators.
+This uses the ContentTweaker integration of Nuclearcraft: Overhauled to add 33 new Turbine Coils, 6 new Rotor-Blades and 2 new Stators.

 12 additional coils and 3 additional blades are enabled for use and crafting when [QMD](https://github.com/lach01298/QMD/) is installed.
+2 additional coils and 1 additional blade are enabled for use and crafting when [Trinity](https://curseforge.com/mc-mods/Trinity) is installed.

 Please read the Wiki page for a short overview of what has been added.